Network Analysis

 Description

-Network analysis shifts the research focus from individual units to their connections and so brings both theoretical and methodological innovations.
+Network analysis shifts the research focus from individuals to their connections and so brings both theoretical and methodological innovations.
 Interest in network analysis has EXPLODED especially recently, due to new advances in statistical modeling and the rapid growth of network data.
 This course covers the major methods for collecting and analyzing network data.
-Selected topics include basic network analysis (data collection, centrality, and structure), the exponential random graph model for modeling network formation, meta network analysis for combining and comparing estimates from multiple random network models, the stochastic actor‐oriented model for analyzing network dynamics and network effects, and social network-based interventions.
-The seminar will offer a good balance of major methods and diverse applications.
-Case studies and R code will be provided.
+Selected topics include basic network analysis (study designs, data collection, network plots, and various measures at node, dyad, group, and network levels), the exponential random graph model for modeling network formation that can account for receiver effects, sender effects, and endogenous tie formation processes such as homophily, transitivity, and preferential attachment, dynamic network models including the temporal exponential random graph model for modeling network dynamics and the stochastic actor‐oriented model for modeling the co-evolution of networks and behaviors that helps to separate peer selection from peer influence, and social network-based interventions (types of network interventions and methods to choose strategic nodes and groups from social networks).
+Materials (lecture slides, lab code, and recordings) for optional topics on causal network analysis and meta network analysis may also be acquired for self-study.
+Examples and code will be provided.
 Knowledge of R and logistic regression is required.

 Agenda (Request syllabus)

-Day 1: Basic Network Analysis (Data collection, centrality, and structure)
+Day 1: Basic Network Analysis (Study designs, data collection, network plots, and various measures)

 Day 3: Dynamic Network Analysis and Social Network-Based Interventions